dmandapati/web2app/README.md

 go get -u gorm.io/driver/postgres
 ```

-### Before we start coding execute CompileDaemon so that it will build the package in backgroud
+### Before we start coding execute CompileDaemon so that it will compaile and build the application on backgroud

 ```bash
 CompileDaemon -command="./web2app"